 We want you to get the most out of your visits to our website.
-From providing clients of Columbia Management and Columbia Management entities with secure online account access and management options, we strive to make the most of every unique user visit to our website.
+From providing our clients with secure online account access and management options, we strive to make the most of every unique user visit to our website.
 To provide our users with these and other online tools, we will, from time to time, request that you provide us with your personal information, such as your name, address, email address and telephone number.

 Website users: We will ask you for certain contact information when you register for online services and products, or request information online.

-Columbia Management clients: We will ask you for certain personal information if you want to access your Columbia Management accounts online or request online services and products so we can provide you with secure online account access or the requested services or products.
+Clients: We will ask you for certain personal information if you want to access your accounts online or request online services and products so we can provide you with secure online account access or the requested services or products.

 We will maintain information about your account, online account activity, online services and products requested and your usage of our website to help us administer your online account needs and to continually improve your online experience by providing you with customized relevant information.